 We used the "Kernel CG" application of the NAS Parallel Benchmarks (NPB) [13] to evaluate the performances of our new mapping algorithm.
-This benchmark is designed to be used on large architectures, as it stresses communications, by processing unstructured matrix vector multiplication with a Conjugate

-Gradient method.
-As this method cannot be executed with the asynchronous iteration model we have replaced it by another method called the multisplitting method, which supports the asynchronous iterative model.
-More details about this method can be found in [1].
+This benchmark is designed to be used on large architectures, because it stresses communications over latency networks, by processing unstructured matrix vector multiplication with a Conjugate Gradient method.
+As this method cannot be executed with the asynchronous iteration model we have replaced it by another method called the multisplitting method.
+This latter supports the asynchronous iterative model.
+For more details about this method, interested readers are invited to see [1].
 The chosen problem used a matrix of size 5,000,000 with a low bandwidth, fixed to 35,000.
-This bandwidth size generates, according to the problem size, between 8 and 20 neighbors per tasks.
-This application was executed on 64 nodes.
+This bandwidth size generates, according to the problem's size, between 8 and 20 neighbors per tasks.
+This application was executed on 64 computing nodes.

-The platform used for our tests, called Grid'5000[14], is a French nationwide experimental set of clusters which provides us with distributed clusters architectures (28 heterogeneous clusters spread over 9 sites).
-We used three distributed clusters architectures, each having a different heterogeneity degree.
-The first one was composed of four clusters spread over four sites, with a total of 106 computing nodes representing 424 computing cores with hd=0.08; the second one was composed of four clusters spread over three sites, with a total of 110 computing nodes representing 440 computing cores with hd=0.50; and finally the third one was composed of five clusters spread over four sites with 115 computing nodes representing 620 computing cores with hd=0.72.
+The platform used for our tests, called Grid'5000[14], is a French nationwide experimental set of clusters which provides us distributed clusters architectures (28 heterogeneous clusters spread over 9 sites).
+We used three distributed clusters architectures on the Grid'5000 testbed, each having a different heterogeneity degree.
+The first one was composed of four clusters spread over four sites, with a total of 106 computing nodes representing 424 computing cores with hd = 0.08; the second one was composed of four clusters spread over three sites, with a total of 110 computing nodes representing 440 computing cores with hd = 0.50; and finally the third one was composed of five clusters spread over four sites with 115 computing nodes representing 620 computing cores with hd = 0.72.

-All computing nodes of these clusters have at least 4 computing cores (in the last used architecture, with hd = 0.72, two clusters are composed of 8 computing cores machines) with a minimum of 4GB of memory (in order to execute the application with a big problem size).
+All computing nodes of these clusters have at least 4 computing cores (in the last used architecture, with hd = 0.72, two clusters are composed of 8 computing cores machines) with a minimum of 4GB of memory (in order to execute the application with a big problem's size).
 All computing nodes can communicate with each other through an efficient network.
 Nevertheless, this latter is shared with many other users so high latencies appear during executions.